boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 + We see that the Environment Address is in the `RAX` register.
 + The Environment Size is in the `RBX` register.

-### Confirming the Evironment Address
+### Confirming the Environment Address
 Just to make sure, we right-click the RAX value in x64dbg and click 'View in Dump'.
 We can confirm that our Environment Unicode strings are at that address.

 ![](/assets/images/whereAmIBof/confirmEnvAddr.png)

 ## Create a BOF Prototype
-Now that we know how to dynamically get to the Unicode Environment strings, we will create a simple Cobalt Strike Beacon Object File (BOF) & an Agressor CNA script (for UI/UX).
+Now that we know how to dynamically get to the Unicode Environment strings, we will create a simple Cobalt Strike Beacon Object File (BOF) & an Aggressor CNA script (for UI/UX).

 ### Creating the our BOF Prototype
-+ From a mac or linux x64 intel device, install gcc & ming
++ From a macOS or Linux x64 intel device, install GCC & Ming
 + Make a folder and change directory into it: `mkdir WhereAmI && cd WhereAmI'
 + Create a C file named `whereami.x64.c` with these contents:
 ```c